 With advances in instantaneous human translation, patients and doctors no longer have to wait for an available on-site translator.
-The technology is ready and waiting no matter what language comes through the door needing assistance.
+The technology is ready and waiting for no matter what language comes through the door needing assistance.

 As people’s healthcare experience improves, so does their satisfaction level.
 The better the overall experience, the more financial support you’ll receive from the public and other institutions.

 Not every language translates perfectly into another language.
 It’s really easy to miss little things.
 And those little things can become giant issues when it comes to providing the right type of healthcare for a patient.

 When you use translation services, the physician ends up with two records he can utilize.
 He or she has a transcript of what was said in the patient’s language and another translated transcript.

 This helps the medical practitioner see if the questions they’re asking are actually being understood not only by the patient but the interpreter as well.
 It’s the technology that helps capture the spirit and intent of the doctor’s efforts to communicate.